Browsing Tag

 “Sir” (pronoun) in Tunisian Arabic

-In Tunisian Arabic, "Sir" (pronoun) is written using the Latin script as: 5ouya In Tunisian Arabic, using the Arabic script, it is written as: خويا Listen to this word pronounced (audio) Examples in sentences or…
+In Tunisian Arabic, "Sir" (pronoun) is written using the Latin script as: 5ouya Using the Arabic script, it is written as: خويا Listen to this word pronounced (audio) Examples in sentences or statements "Welcome,…

 “Good evening” in Tunisian Arabic